ReinaldoDiasAbreu/big-update/README.md

 ./big-update --upmirrors
 ```

-This option executes:
+This option runs:

 ```bash
 sudo pacman-mirrors -f
 ```

-before synchronizing repositories.
+before synchronizing the repositories.

-Although useful in certain situations, updating mirrors on every execution is usually unnecessary and increases update time.
-In most cases, the currently configured mirrors continue working correctly for long periods.
-For this reason, this functionality is optional, allowing mirrors to be refreshed only when necessary.
+Although useful in some situations, updating mirrors on every execution is usually unnecessary and increases the update process time.
+In most cases, the configured mirrors continue working correctly for long periods.
+For this reason, I left this feature optional in the script, allowing mirror updates only when necessary.

-Examples of errors where updating mirrors may help because the system starts using more up-to-date and stable servers:
+Examples of error messages where updating mirrors is a solution because the system starts using more up-to-date and stable servers:

 ```text
 error: failed retrieving file